ckiran2508/2d_motion_illustrator/README.md

 # 2d_motion_illustrator

-This project is a javascript revamp to the earlier version 2d physics engine.
+This project is a javascript revamp to the earlier version of the 2d physics engine.